wilsonh0/tp/docs/UserGuide.md

 - `IDENTIFIER` can be either:
     - An employee index that should be a non-zero unsigned integer(e.g., `1`), or
     - A valid NRIC that begins with one of "S"/"T"/"F"/"G"/"M"/"s"/"t"/"f"/"g"/"m", followed by 7 numerical characters, and end with 1 alphabetical character (e.g., S7654321A).
 - `START_DATE` refers to the starting date of the target employee's leave.
-It must follow the format `YYYY-MM-DD`.
 - `END_DATE` refers to the ending date of the target employee's leave.
-It must follow the format `YYYY-MM-DD` and must be later or on the same day as `END_DATE`.
+- `START_DATE` and `END_DATE` must meet all these requirements:
+    1. FORMAT: Must use yyyy-MM-dd (e.g., 2025-02-28).
+    2. YEAR RANGE: Must be between 1900 to 2099 (inclusive).
+    3. VALID DATE: Must be a real calendar date.
+February has 28 days (29 in leap years).
+April, June, September, November have 30 days each.
+Other months have 31 days each.
+    4. DATE ORDER: `START_DATE` must be on or before `END_DATE`.
+    5. DURATION: Must be less than or equal to 30 days.
 - `REASON` refers to the target employee's reason for taking the leave.
 It must be a non-empty string and can contain spaces.
 - The period of the leave should not overlap with the period of the target employee's any other leaves.
 If it overlaps, an error message will be shown.
 - All parameters are compulsory and an error message will be shown if any of the parameters is not provided.